TheThinkingHome/Automations/blueprints/README.md

 ## Loading your changes

 A brand-new package file needs a full Home Assistant restart to register the first time.
 After that, adding more `use_blueprint` blocks to the same file only needs Developer Tools, YAML, Reload Template Entities.

+## Updating a blueprint to a newer version

+How you update depends on the kind, because the two kinds live in different places.

+**Template blueprints** update by importing again.
+Go to the repository, find the import link for the blueprint you want to update, and click it.
+It overwrites the old version on your system with the new version from the repository.
+Then reload with Developer Tools, YAML, Reload Template Entities so the change takes effect.

+**Automation blueprints** appear in the Blueprints list (Settings, Automations & Scenes, Blueprints).
+To update one, click the three dots beside it and choose Re-import Blueprint, which overwrites your copy with the current version.
+Then reload automations or restart Home Assistant.

+One more thing worth knowing for either kind: just after a new version is published, the raw file can take a few minutes to update on GitHub's side, so a re-import that still pulls the old version right after a release is usually that delay.
+Wait a few minutes and try again rather than repeating it back to back.

 ## License